tdayo15/Power-Outages/README.md

 | normal                    |           693         |      49.57    |
 | warm                      |           281         |      20.10    |

-Here we grouped the 'climate.category' and 'outage.duration' columns to see if there might be any correlations.
+In one of our aggregates, we grouped the 'climate.category' and 'outage.duration' columns to see if there might be any correlations.
 Based on the pivot table, it doesn't seem that these variables hold much significance for each other.

 ---